timescale/docs/migrate/livesync.md

 <MigrationPrerequisites />

 - [Install Docker][install-docker] on your sync machine.
-  You need a minimum of a 4 CPU/16GB EC2 instance to run live-sync
+  You need a minimum of a 4 CPU/16GB EC2 instance to run Livesync

 - Install the PostgreSQL client tools on your sync machine.

   This includes `psql`, `pg_dump`, and `pg_dumpall`.

+## Limitations

+* The Schema is not migrated by Livesync, you use pg_dump/restore to migrate schema
+* Schema changes must be co-ordinated.
+Make compatible changes to the schema in your $SERVICE_LONG first, then make the same changes to the source Postgres instance.
+* There is WAL volume growth on the source Postgres instance during large table copy.
+* This works for Postgres databases only as source.
+Timescaledb is not yet supported.

 ## Set your connection strings